 What's New in Puppet & Chef? (updated January 2014) Both Puppet and Chef have been busy providing updates to their toolsets.
 Puppet released Puppet Enterprise 3.0 in June 2013 that emphasizes scalability & performance, new orchestration capabilities, and updated to the Puppet DSL to help with software-defined infrastructure demands.
 Puppet has made iterative releases since then and is currently shipping v3.4.2 to customers - you can read detailed release notes here.
 For Chef, beyond the big news that they've now officially renamed the company to the same name, they released Chef 11.0 in February 2013 that emphasizes speed, scalability and ease of use.
 Chef has made iterative releases since then and is currently shipping v11.8.0 to customers - you can read detailed release notes here.

-Platforms Whilst both Chef and Puppet are cross platform Puppet is officially supported on a broader range of operating systems.
-For details check these links:
+Whilst both Chef and Puppet are cross platform Puppet is officially supported on a broader range of operating systems.
+For details check this link: Puppet Supported Platforms.

 Community As a more mature product Puppet has a larger user base than Chef.
 Chef has also been considered more US centric to date.
 Having said this Chef has been making huge gains over the past couple of years.
 It can be argued again here that a sysadmin may get more from the Puppet community and a developer from the Chef one.